GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 :oidc-scopes "openid profile email ga4gh_passport_v1"
 ```

-The values for oidc-client-id and oidc-client-secret can be obtained from spreg, in our case from `https://services.aai.lifescience-ri.eu/spreg/auth/facilities/detail/<YOUR_PROJECT_ID>`
+The values for `oidc-client-id` and `oidc-client-secret` can be obtained from `spreg`, in our case from `https://services.aai.lifescience-ri.eu/spreg/auth/facilities/detail/<YOUR_PROJECT_ID>`

-To configure TLS for REMS, one needs to add three parameters, namely ssl-port, ssl-keystore and ssl-keystore-password.
-The value of ssl-port should be set as 3000, consequently, port for non TLS can be modified to e.g. 3001.
+To configure TLS for REMS, one needs to add three parameters, namely `ssl-port`, `ssl-keystore` and `ssl-keystore-password`.
+The value of `ssl-port` should be set as 3000, consequently, port for non-TLS can be modified to e.g. 3001.

-The keystore file can be converted from certificate files generated by CertBot by the following commands, assuming the public key file is `./certs/cert.pem`, the private key file is `./certs/privkey.pem` and the CA file is `./certs/fullchain.pem`.
+The keystore file can be converted from certificate files generated by Certbot by the following commands, assuming the public key file is `./certs/cert.pem`, the private key file is `./certs/privkey.pem` and the CA file is `./certs/fullchain.pem`.

-From outside the container (on the VM) and under the root folder of the repo run
+From outside of the container (on the VM) and under the root folder of the repository, run
 ```bash
 openssl pkcs12 -export \
     -in ./certs/fullchain.pem \